GeorgiaPetridou/Web_Design_Portfolio/MusiQality/README.md

 ✔ **Wix customization** – Enhancing pre-built templates with unique design elements.
 ✔ **Mobile responsiveness** – Ensuring seamless functionality across devices.
 ✔ **Content strategy** – Structuring the website for maximum engagement.

----
-## **📬 Get in Touch**
-If you're interested in collaborating or learning more about my work, feel free to reach out! 🚀